High Dimensional Beam Inference II: Inference of a Perturbed HERA Beam from Simulated Visibility Data: Introduction

 Necessary steps towards this goal include inferring a sky, given a beam and some measurements (i.e. making a map), which is more or less synonymous with the practice of radio astronomy and has been widely explored in numerous contexts.
 Particular advances that are highly relevant to our approach and important for e.g. 21-cm cosmology involve low-frequency Galactic diffuse modeling \citep{Glasscock, Eastwood2018, Byrne2022b, Yatawatta2024}, and in particular statistically based map-making strategies like Direct Optimal Mapping \citep{Dillon2015, Xu2022}, m-mode analysis \citep{Shaw2015, Eastwood2018}, and Bayesian approaches \citep{Lochner2015, Roth2023, Glasscock}.

 Complementary to the mapping step is the beam inference step, i.e. inferring a beam from e.g. visibility measurements and a given sky model.
-This is not an entirely novel concept \citep{Maaskant2012, Young2013, Cumner2024}, and is essentially \textit{direction-dependent calibration} \citep[e.g.][]{Yatawatta2018, Roth2023}.
+This is not an entirely novel concept \citep{Maaskant2012, Yatawatta2012, Young2013, Cumner2024}, and is essentially \textit{direction-dependent calibration} \citep[e.g.][]{Yatawatta2018, Yatawatta2021, Gan2023, Roth2023, Brackenhoff2025}.
 What we introduce in this work is a Bayesian technique that works for very high-dimensional beam models (thousands of parameters) based on linear basis expansions.
-The necessity for individually validated beam models in the search for the cosmic 21-cm signal during the Epoch of Reionization was explored by \citet{Chokshi2024}, and generally beam patterns within an array may vary element-to-element due to effects such as environmental factors and limited engineering precision \citep{Orosz_2019, Choudhuri+21, Kim2022, Kim2023}.
+The necessity for individually validated beam models in the search for the cosmic 21-cm signal during the Epoch of Reionization was explored by \citet{Chokshi2024}, and generally beam patterns within an interferometric array may vary element-to-element\footnote{By \textit{element} we specifically mean the components whose signals are sent to the correlator.
+For example, each of HERA's elements involve one dish and one crossed dipole feed, while each of the MWA's elements in this context are themselves a phased array of dipoles in a square 4x4 configuration, often called a tile.
+It would be the entire tile's beam that would be described by this formalism, rather than a single member of the phased array.} due to effects such as environmental factors and limited engineering precision \citep{Orosz_2019, Choudhuri+21, Kim2022, Kim2023}.
 While we acknowledge the importance of per-element beam inference, the foundation of visibility based beam constraints is yet to be deeply explored, and so we use this work to set some of that foundation under the assumption of identical receiving elements.

 Describing beam patterns with linear basis expansions has been shown to provide percent level approximations to simulated beams with tens to hundreds of coefficients \citep{bui2017,Asad2021, Sampath2024}, and with even sparser models in some SVD-based techniques \citep{Cumner2024}.
 This work is a continuation of \citep{Wilensky2024}, henceforth Paper I, where a sparse linear basis was found for the Hydrogen Epoch of Reionization Array \citep[HERA;][]{deBoer2017, Berkhout2024} single-element beam.
 Paper I involved modeling the fully-polarized Jones matrix of a HERA receiving element.
 In order for a simpler showcase of this new Bayesian technique, we focus on a toy model using the basis from Paper I and ignore polarization effects.
 This allows us to explore the properties of the inference in the absence of large complications associated with the more realistic case.
 The general methods in this paper for beam inference are not particular to the choice of basis i.e. we present a formalism where the chosen linear basis is arbitrary.